Translations of this article are available.

 Suppose you have the following CSS:

-The total width of this div is 360px.
+The total width of the elements this rule is applied to is 360px.

 10px + 20px + 300px + 20px + 10px = 360px